 - 1. The owner may not raise the rent during the initial term of the lease. - 2.
 The owner must notify the Housing Authority in writing at least sixty (60) days prior to the effective date of the change. - 3.
-Rent increases are subject to rent reasonableness requirements. - 4.
-Rent increases do not require a new lease or Housing Authority approval of tenancy. - 5.
-Rent increases that occur due to Housing Authority redevelopment efforts that result in rent increase of more than 10% or \$25 (per month) will be phased in over a three-year period. - 4.
-Rent increases do not require a new lease or Housing Authority approval of tenancy.
+Rent increases are subject to rent reasonableness requirements.

+- 4. Rent increases do not require a new lease or Housing Authority approval of tenancy. - 5.
+Rent increases that occur due to Housing Authority redevelopment efforts that result in a rent increase of more than 10% or \$25 (per month) will be phased in over a three-year period.